 For the politicians a second round of stimulus payments are a no brainer.
 In an election year like this the pols are looking for just about any way they can to sway the voters.
 Giving their constituents money seems to be a great way to do that.

-Even if a second round of checks is passed, it sounds like it probably won’t happen until fall at the earliest:
+Even if a second round of checks is passed, it sounds like it probably won’t happen until for a month or more at the earliest.
+Mitch McConnell has said that they likely wouldn’t broach the topic until they return on May 4th.

-So even if we get a second check, it probably isn’t going to happen for a while.
+So for now, even if we get a second check, it probably isn’t going to happen for a while.
 So don’t count on that extra income in your budget!
-Check out my article for some ways to create your own “stimulus income“.
+Check out some of our articles that can help you earn a bit of extra cash, pad your emergency fund and improve your bottom line.

 The first check doesn’t seem to have had enough of an effect, and any positive effects that they did have seem to have been offset by rising gas prices, food prices and prices of other essentials.